-During the year ended 31 March 2013, the Board held four regular board meetings.
+During the year ended 31 March 2014, the Board held four regular board meetings.
 In addition, board meetings are convened when necessary to deal with everyday matters that require the Board's prompt decision, and are usually attended by executive Directors only.
 The Directors attended the meetings in person or through electronic means of communication.
 The attendance of each Director is set out as follows:

+Number of

-Name of Director Number of meetings attended/held
+Name of Director meetings attended/held

 Mr. Lam Ching Kui 4/4

-Mr. Lu Jun Wu (resigned on 2 January 2013) 2/4

 Mr. Ko Ming Tung, Edward 4/4

 Mr. Shaw Lut, Leonardo 4/4

 Mr. To Yan Ming, Edmond 4/4